-The Company's performance is affected by a number of industry and economic factors and exposure to certain environmental factors, including those further discussed below.
+The Company's performance is affected by a number of industry and economic factors as well as exposure to certain environmental factors, including those further discussed below.
 These factors represent opportunities but also challenges and risks that the Company must successfully address in order to continue to grow the business and improve its results of operations.

-Canadian Hotel and Resorts segment ("Canadian Hospitality")
+Canadian Hotels and Resorts segment